LlaveLuis/crud_notes/README.md

 This project is based on https://www.uno-de-piera.com/crud-con-django-y-mysql with some changes:
-- Mysql support
+- Use of mysql-connector-python-rf package (seems more updated than default mysql connector package)
 - Css rules added
-- Change url field from model Post and it replaced with publish date field
+- Remove url field from model Post and add publish date field; thus a date widget is used
+- Static files definitions according to Django docs
+- Personalize application definition, divide it into two sections

 Status:
 -------

-Developing
+Deploying in pythonanywere

 Pending:
 --------

-- Update post functionality
-- Delete post functionality
+- Some changes to personalize this project
 - Deployment in pythonanywere